-- (i) An Eligible Employee may elect to defer up to 75% of such Eligible Employee's Annual Base - (ii) An Eligible Employee may elect to defer up to 100% of an Annual Bonus. - (iii) An Eligible Employee may elect to defer up to 90% of New Hire Enrollment Compensation.
+- (a) Initial Deferral Election.
+An Eligible Employee may make an irrevocable election to defer the following types of Eligible Income in one (1) percent increments up to the specified maximum percentages: - (i) An Eligible Employee may elect to defer up to 75% of such Eligible Employee's Annual Base Salary. - (ii) An Eligible Employee may elect to defer up to 100% of an Annual Bonus. - (iii) An Eligible Employee may elect to defer up to 90% of New Hire Enrollment Compensation.